-This paper provides a broad overview of project HEED (High Rise Evacuation Evaluation Database) and the methodologies employed in the collection and storage of first-hand accounts of evacuation experiences derived from face-to-face interviews of evacuees from the World Trade Center (WTC) Twin Towers complex on 11 September 2001.
-In particular the paper describes the development of the HEED database.
-This is a flexible research tool which contains qualitative type data in the form of coded evacuee experiences along with the full interview transcripts.
-The data and information captured and stored in the HEED database is not only unique, but provides a means to address current and emerging issues relating to human factors associated with the evacuation of high rise buildings.
+This paper describes the methodologies employed in the collection and storage of first-hand accounts of evacuation experiences derived from face-to-face interviews with evacuees from the World Trade Center (WTC) Twin Towers complex on 11 September 2001.
+In particular the paper describes the development of the High-rise Evacuation Evaluation Database (HEED).
+This is a flexible qualitative research tool which contains the full transcribed interview accounts and coded evacuee experiences extracted from those transcripts.
+The data and information captured and stored in the HEED database is not only unique, but it provides a means to address current and emerging issues relating to human factors associated with the evacuation of high-rise buildings.